vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 So, better is not easy.
 Better to me is when I enjoy working with a tool or within a system to build or create something that helps me or others.
-It is the process I mostly care about, and every step of that process should be something I can reason about and make sense.
+It is the process I mostly care about, and every step of that process should be something I can reason about and make sense of.
 Good tools and systems are lean on policy and rich in mechanisms.
 If I can compose using those mechanisms with minimal context, that makes the tool or the system better.

 There is no such thing as a perfect build system.
 What you have often is either